Skip to main content

 Rice Lake

-Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
+A TSI above 70 puts Rice Lake in hypereutrophic territory: visible blooms are common, and clarity rarely climbs even in early summer.
 A maximum depth of just 8 ft means sediment-bound phosphorus releases back into the water column whenever wind stirs the bottom — a classic shallow-lake dynamic.
 Rice Lake covers 117 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Within Dane County's 23 graded lakes, Rice Lake ranks 12 — below the local median, though not at the bottom.
+Rice Lake ranks 10 of 21 in Dane County — solidly in the upper half of the local distribution.

 Rice Lake has at least one documented invasive species (Curly-Leaf Pondweed), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
 1 fish species are documented at Rice Lake, a mixed warm-water community typical for Wisconsin lakes of this size.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.